0x736e6f776f776c/0x736e6f776f776c.github.io/Drafts/stockfirmwares9(+).md

 1. Start by running the Odin executable we downloaded earlier.
 A warning will show up, but you can ignore it if you followed all the steps above.
 2. The next thing you want to do is boot into *download mode*.
 With some custom roms/software you can do this from your phone with fair ease, but I'll use the way everyone can do it on their S9(+).
 3. Turn off your device.
+4. Make sure your phone is **not** charging during this process, it should be charged beforehand.
-4. Now we're going to turn it on again, but we'll hold the following combination of buttons at the same time: *Bixby button* + *Power On* + *Volume down*.
+5. Now we're going to turn it on again, but we'll hold the following combination of buttons at the same time: *Bixby button* + *Power On* + *Volume down*.
-5. Your phone should now have gone into *download mode*.
-You should see
+6. Your phone should now have gone into *download mode*.
+You should see a warning about a custom OS being dangerous.
+Ignore this.
+7. Press *Volume up*.
+Your screen should now say *Downloading...* and some other instuctions.
+Ignore this and connect your phone to your computer with a USB cable.
+8.
+9.